pyofwave/PyOfWave/roster.rst

 - Simple Data Protocol

-- Events Protocol (don't add Athena dependancy, Twisted can easily do it)
+- Events Protocol
+   NOTES:
+   - Implementing this should be as easy as activating websockets for the client protocol.
+   - Athena will buy little extra and POW should be light in dependancies.

 - Wave Client Protocol  -- alcinnz ( )